 Apple host names that must remain open

-Some Apple host names must remain open to ensure proper operation of iOS, macOS, and Apple App Store.
+Some Apple host names must remain open to make sure proper operation of iOS, macOS, and Apple App Store.
 Blocking those host names can affect the installation, update, and proper operation of the following: iOS, iOS apps, MDM operation, and device and app enrollment.
 For more information, see https://support.apple.com/en-us/HT201999.

 Supported enrollment methods